A 5-day road trip itinerary for the Great Ocean Road

 - Park up overnight at Bells Beach Backpackers.

-We started the last day of our roadtrip with a coffee from our favourite cafe Laneway 73 before cooking up some eggs and rye in the gorgeous Point Roadknight beach car park.
-It’s a really gorgeous spot and it only had a couple of other locals occupying it.
+We started the last day of our road trip with a coffee from our favourite cafe, Laneway 73, before cooking up some eggs and rye in the gorgeous Point Roadknight beach car park.
+It’s a really gorgeous spot, and it only had a couple of other locals occupying it.
 It felt super special.

 We soaked up the sunshine and shared our English tea obsession with some local surfers that had come to check out the waves.
 One of those moments you couldn’t write or buy.